Becoming a secondary school teacher offers you the chance to teach a subject you love and engage pupils in learning and

 In England, trainee teachers must pass national skills tests in numeracy and literacy before starting their teacher training.
-You will be required to take these tests as part of the teacher training application process and must pass the tests before starting your course.
+You'll need to take these tests as part of the teacher training application process and must pass the tests before starting your course.